Kagami/jade-pages-brunch/README.md

 * Specify custom options by passing *Object*; see options description [here](http://perfectionkills.com/experimenting-with-html-minifier/#options).

 Note that by default HTML minification is disabled and could be enabled only for optimize mode.
-Also beware that minification especially with agressive options enabled could broke things.
+Also beware that minification especially with agressive options enabled could break things.

 Example:
 ```coffeescript